-The Fungicide Resistance Action Committee (FRAC), Insecticide Resistance Action Committee (IRAC) and IRAC Nematode Working Group, and the Weed Science Society of America (WSSA) have organized crop protection materials into groups with shared MOAs and given them specific codes, which appear on pesticide labels and are listed in this guide to aid in the development of resistance management programs.
+The Fungicide Resistance Action Committee (FRAC), Insecticide Resistance Action Committee (IRAC) and IRAC Nematode Working Group, and the Weed Science Society of America (WSSA) have organized crop protection materials into groups with shared MOAs and given them specific codes, which appear on pesticide labels.
 Some MOAs may be unknown and given a code with a U. When selecting pesticides, avoid successive applications of materials in the same MOA group to minimize potential resistance development.
-MOA categories are listed in this guide to aid in the development programs.
-More information about this topic can be found at www.frac.info, www.irac-online.org, and www.hracglobal.com.
+MOA categories are listed in this guide to aid in the development of resistance management programs.
+More information about this topic can be found at www.frac.info, <a href="https:/